ai4society/causal-sas-rating/README.md

 # causal-sas-rating
+Step-0 (prerequisites): Run 'conda create --name <env> --file requirements.txt' to install all the required prerequisites on your windows system.

 Step-1 (Data Generation): Each of the files (gen_groupX.py) in 'code/data-generation' directory generates different data groups for the experiments.
 The 'composite.py' file in the same location generates data for the experiments in which we used composite data (race + gender).